kigemmanuel/Snapp/README.md

 </html>
 ```

-**This is what search engine crawlers see for SEO.** If you don't plan on using server-side rendering, this is the best choice.
-Server-side rendering is still possible with Snapp but we won't cover that here.
+**This is what search engine crawlers see for SEO.** If you don't plan on using server-side rendering, this approach provides the best SEO results.
+Server-side rendering is still possible with Snapp, but it's not covered in this guide.

 **Reusable Component:**
 ```jsx